 - 1. Leadership undergraduate business majors will possess effective interpersonal, analytical and leadership skills, which will result in effective decision-making in a professional business environment. - a.
 Students are able to demonstrate understanding of leadership concepts such as managing conflict, negotiation, leadership styles and theories. - b.
 Students are able to recognize internal and external environmental factors as they impact leader behavior. - 2.
 Ethics undergraduate business majors will possess ethical values and be able to incorporate ethics into effective decision-making. - a.
 Students are able to analyze and assess their personal values and ethical beliefs. - b.
-Students are able to recognize professional ethical practices within their disciplines.
+Students are able to recognize professional ethical practices within their disciplines. - c.
+Students are able to quickly identify various breaches in ethical conduct within their disciplines and know the consequences of such unethical breaches.

-- c.
-Students are able to quickly identify various breaches in ethical conduct within their disciplines and know the consequences of such unethical breaches. - 3.
-Communication undergraduate business majors will be able to give and exchange information within meaningful contexts and with appropriate delivery and interpersonal skills. - a.
+- 3. Communication undergraduate business majors will be able to give and exchange information within meaningful contexts and with appropriate delivery and interpersonal skills. - a.
 Students are able to produce a quality business document. - b.
-Students are able to deliver a professional presentation. - 4.
+Students are able to deliver a professional presentation. - c.
+Students are able to demonstrate effective interpersonal communication skills. - 4.
 Critical Thinking undergraduate majors will be able to access information and critically evaluate the information to solve business problems. - a.
 Students are able to identify and consider the influence of the context on the issue. - b.
+Students are able to identify and evaluate conclusions, implications and consequences. - c.
+Students are able to identify and consider the influence of the context on the issue. - d.
 Students are able to identify and evaluate conclusions, implications and consequences. - 5.
 Fundamental Discipline Knowledge undergraduate business majors will understand a variety of business concepts to make effective decisions.